SharePoint/sp-dev-docs/docs/sp-add-ins/upload-a-file-by-using-the-rest-api-and-jquery.md

----
-title: Upload a file by using the REST API and jQuery ms.prod: SHAREPOINT ms.assetid: b48a9cb8-131a-4bd4-af4c-a98017ee2e5a
----

 # Upload a file by using the REST API and jQuery
 Learn how to upload a local file to a SharePoint folder by using the REST API and jQuery AJAX requests.